-- Sporting / Coaching / Assistance with major sporting events various sporting opportunities are offered throughout the year for which we need assistance. - Parents to attend our camp and excursions
+• Sporting / Coaching / Assistance with major sporting events - various sporting opportunities are offered throughout the year for which we need assistance.

 If you are available to assist in any way we would love to hear from you via email.

 You can also become involved in: